 Therefore, beloved, since you look for these things, be diligent to be found by Him in peace, spotless and blameless,2 Peter 3:14(NASB)

-As Peter nears the end of his earthly life, there seems to be an increasing urgency to warn the body of Christ of the mounting danger of false teachers, whom the apostle identified as rebellions, mercenary, animalistic and deceitful men, who are persistent sinners.
+As Peter nears the end of his earthly life, there seems to be an increasing urgency to warn the Body of Christ of the mounting danger of false teachers, whom the apostle identified as rebellious, mercenary, animalistic, and deceitful men who are persistent sinners.

 Heavenly Father, thank You for the urgency of Peter's epistle.
-May we take note of his warning to identify error and pursue His perfect peace, as the time for Christ's return draws ever closer.
-May I rest in Him, and in the power of the Holy Spirit be spotless in thought, word deed and motive... for I desire to live blamelessly before Your face.
-Prevent me from being deceived by corrupt and evil men and keep my heart and mind on things above.
-This I ask in Jesus name, AMEN.
+May I take note of the warning to identify error and pursue His perfect peace as the time for Christ's return draws ever closer.
+May I rest in Him and, in the power of the Holy Spirit, be spotless in thought, word, deed, and motive, for I desire to live blamelessly before Your face.
+This I ask in Jesus' name, AMEN.